toritoritori29/yaoyorozu/README.md

 # Yaoyorozu - AI based paper detector
+"yaoyorozu" is an AI based paper detector for python.
+It is light weight and easy to setup.

 ## How To Use

 To train model, run following command on terminal.
 ``` bash